kakashi3lite/Encorely/README-VSCODE.md

-# VS Code Setup for AI-Mixtapes Development
+# VS Code Setup for Encorely Development

-This guide will help you set up Visual Studio Code for iOS/Swift development with AI-Mixtapes.
+This guide helps you set up Visual Studio Code for iOS/Swift (Swift 6) development with Encorely.

 ## Prerequisites